JoergBitzer/C_CPP_Introduction/howto_helloWorld.md

 ```

 #### Visual Code CMAKE extension
-I am not sure, why cmake extension starts or not.
-However, left mouse click on CmakeLists.txt
-has the commands "Build All Projects".
+After installing the cmake extension you have to restart VSCode.
+Within this extension you find the command "Build All Projects".
 This starts a process to choose a sub-directory and start the cmake extension.

 ### Start your programm